brocaar/chirpstack-docs/content/guides/google-cloud-platform.md

 ### Configure firewall

-In order to expose the LoRa App Server web-interface, we need to open port `8080` (the default LoRa App Server port) to the public.
+In order to expose the ChirpStack Application Server web-interface, we need to open port `8080` (the default ChirpStack Application Server port) to the public.

 Click on the created instance to go to the instance details.
 Under **Network interfaces** click **View details**.
 In the left navigation